JackLeEmmerdeur/PyFoehn/README.md

 * Copy pyfoehn.service to /etc/systemd/system
 * cd /etc/systemd/system
 * sudo systemctl enable pyfoehn.service
+* If the service won't start consult the file /var/log/daemon.log

 The service will be started on every boot.